 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, which we refer to as the SEC, using a shelf registration process.
 Under this shelf registration process, we may, over time, offer and sell any combination of the securities described in this prospectus in one or more offerings.
 This prospectus provides you with a general description of the securities that we may offer.
 Each time we offer securities, we will provide one or more prospectus supplements that will contain specific information about the terms of that offering.
 A prospectus supplement may also add, update or change information contained in this prospectus.
-You should read both this prospectus and any prospectus supplement together with the additional information described under the heading Where You Can Find More Information below.
+You should read both this prospectus and any prospectus supplement together with the additional information described under the heading.
+Where You Can Find More Information below.
 You should rely only on the information included or incorporated by reference in this prospectus and the applicable prospectus supplement.
 We have not authorized anyone else to provide you with different information.
 We are not making an offer to sell in any jurisdiction in which the offer is not permitted.
-You should not assume that the information in the prospectus, any prospectus supplement or any other document incorporated by reference in this prospectus supplement or any
+You should not assume that the information in the prospectus, any prospectus supplement or any other document incorporated by reference in this prospectus is accurate as of any date other than the dates of those documents.